-Donald Trump was well known for being active on Twitter before he became president.
+Donald Trump is a well-known active Twitter user from long before he got elected to office.
 He also been infamous for saying weird things in his tweets.
 His latest blunder has America collectively going “What the heck was that?”
 This is the oddness known as “covfefe.”
-One has to wonder how he keeps getting away with it… We have a theory.
+One has to wonder how he keeps getting away with it… We have a theory

 Trump’s latest head-scratching tweet was sent out during odd hours on May 31.
 The President was apparently about to comment on the negative media coverage of him, but then suddenly stumbled upon a strange new word.